backrunner/emi/README.md

 ## Background

-ChatGPT is a amazing project, but limited by its SaaS business model, it is clear that for a long time in the future, OpenAI will not be able to provide long-term memory services due to the cost considerations.
+ChatGPT is a amazing product, but limited by its SaaS business model, it's clear that for a long time in the future, OpenAI will not be able to provide long-term memory services due to the cost considerations.

 But thanks to the open ChatGPT API, we may be able to do this in a local client.